A couple walking among the stacks of painted boulders in Seven Magic Mountains.

 • Why visit in March?
 For windswept coastal walks and cosy pubs

-The UK has some incredible weekend breaks and short-stay getaways if you don’t wish to travel abroad.
+The UK has some incredible places to visit in March.
 Whitby, tucked away on the stunning North Yorkshire coast, is rich in natural beauty and has a fascinating local history.
-Plus, there’s its well-known connection to the classic Gothic horror novel, Dracula.
+Plus, there’s its well-known connection to the classic Gothic horror novel Dracula.

 Fans of the book will recognise Whitby as the place where Dracula first makes landfall in Britain.
-Supposedly, author Bram Stoker first discovered the name of both the novel and its titular character while browsing through Whitby’s private library.
+According to legend, author Bram Stoker first came across the novel’s name and its titular character while browsing through Whitby’s private library.
 A walk around the burnt-out ruins of Whitby Abbey is a must for history lovers keen to see the extent of Henry VIII’s infamous religious reforms.

-And on the subject of walks, you’ll find plenty of options for fossil hunting and stunning coastal views from the hills outside Whitby.
-Even if you face a little bit of wet and windy weather, you’ll find Whitby no less beautiful and striking than on a sunny day.
+You’ll also find plenty of options for fossil hunting and stunning coastal views from the hills outside Whitby.
+Even if you face wet and windy weather, you’ll find Whitby no less beautiful and striking than on a sunny day.
 There’s always the prospect of warming up in an idyllic old pub afterwards, too.

 4. Berlin, Germany